Ankr-network/ankr-docs/pages/app-chains/faq.md

 Affiliated Chains are projects that team up with Ankr AppChains, using it as part of their infrastructure.
 For example, BNB Sidechain is almost entirely implemented using AppChains and thus is a paragon of the power AppChains can offer.
 It's a complex project that you can build upon and especially useful if your company is new to Web3 and wants a whole setup.
-Other example is Polygon Supernets — a partner that takes from AppChains what it misses, e.g., trusted validators for its validators set.
+Other example is Polygon Superset's — a partner that takes from AppChains what it misses, e.g., trusted validators for its validators set.

 ### Meta Apes are built on AppChains.
 So is it any good for game projects?